barryclark/jekyll-now/_posts/2023-03-09-Loom-security-incident-perfect-example-for-open-source.md

 ---
 I swear it wasn’t us!

-But what a coincidence that the day after we launch an open source alternative to Loom, they have a security incident.
+But what a coincidence that the day after we launch an <a href="https://sorbay.io" target="_blank">open source alternative to Loom</a>, they have a security incident.

 Now I’m not going to sit here and bash Loom as a company because I think that they handled it very well.